 Cambridge International Qualifications

-Since 2009, Wentworth College has been successfully teaching the Cambridge International Examination (CIE) programme.
+Since 2009, Wentworth College has been successfully teaching the Cambridge Assessment International Education (CAIE) programme.
 This is a nationally and internationally recognised academic syllabus covering a wide range of subjects.

-CIE is the world’s largest provider of international qualifications for secondary school students.
-Every year millions of students are entered for CIE examinations in over 150 different countries.
+CAIE is the world’s largest provider of international qualifications for secondary school students.
+Every year millions of students are entered for CAIE examinations in over 150 different countries.
 The curriculum is international and does not simply demand recalled knowledge; instead, it emphasises the acquisition of critical thinking and problem solving skills.

 Years 10 & 11 – Cambridge IGCSE